Get preapproved for a mortgage

 Bott agrees.
 "That documentation around income and assets is very essential, more so than in the last five years," she says.

 Improve your chances by: getting financing in place "before you walk through the first house," Gaylord says.
-Otherwise, he says, "How do you know how much you can afford?"
+Otherwise, he asks, "How do you know how much you can afford?"